D. M. Ananda

-Dissanayake Mudiyanselage Nandasena (2 February 1957 – 15 November 1989: ඩී. ඇම්. ආනන්ද: nom de guerre: Amal Mahattaya), popularly as D. M. Ananda, was a senior leader and a politburo member of the Janatha Vimukthi Peramuna (JVP) during the notorious 1987–1989 insurrection.
+Dissanayake Mudiyanselage Nandasena (2 February 1957 – 15 November 1989: ඩී. ඇම්. ආනන්ද: nom de guerre: Amal Mahattaya), popularly known as D. M. Ananda, was a senior leader and a politburo member of the Janatha Vimukthi Peramuna (JVP) during the notorious 1987–1989 insurrection.
 He was the third unofficial leader of the JVP's second insurgency after Wijeweera and Gamanayake.
 Ananda was captured by Sri Lankan government forces in 1989 and apparently died in captivity.

 Early life

 He was born on 2 February 1957 at Minuwangate village near Rindibendiella in Wariyapola, Sri Lanka.
 His father, a chena farmer, also had some knowledge of indigenous fracture medicine.
 He had two siblings.
 As a child, he was raised by his grandmother due to the separation of his parents.
 At the age of 12, he was ordained as Minuwangate Ananda Thero on May 3, 1968 at the Demataluwa Pothgul Vihara by his Chief Guru Thero, Ven.
 Rekawa Jinaratana Thero, the Chief Justice of the North Western Province, who was the Chief Incumbent of the Pothgul Viharaya until 2020.

 He was educated at the Ratmale Rathanasena Pirivena.
 Then he entered the University of Peradeniya on October 17, 1977 to pursue a degree in Fine Arts.